 1906 Menardville Texas killing of hotel man Thomas Turner

-After a decade long search for information on my husband’s great-grandfather Thomas Augustus “Tom” Turner; father of Mayme Louise Turner Wilkinson, I have finally found enough information to write a blog post.
+After a decade long search for information on my husband’s great-grandfather Thomas Augustus “Tom” Turner; father of Mayme Louise Turner Wilkinson, wife of Wilson Lamar Wilkinson, I have finally found enough information to write a blog post.
 I found some distant cousins on the Internet that helped with some of the search.

-T. A. “Tom” Turner was shot and killed by William Bevans, Sr. on August 6, 1906, inside the Cottonwood Saloon downtown Menardville, Texas, at 4 o’clock reason only known as, “after an argument earlier that morning.”
+T. A. “Tom” Turner was shot and killed by William Bevans, Sr. on Monday, August 6, 1906, inside the Cottonwood Saloon downtown Menardville, Texas, at 4 o’clock.
+The only reason known was, “after an argument earlier that morning.”
 Many different stories are rumored as to the true reason of the shooting.
-Accidental determined for a 45 that had to have the trigger pulled back to fire…
+Ruling was accidental even though he was shot by Bevans with a Colt 45 that had to have the trigger pulled back to fire…accidental!